MileHacker Logo

 Motorcycle/Scooter

 Formal rental options are limited.
 Informal rentals lack proper insurance, safety checks, or reliable maintenance.
-These are not recommended due to high safety risks.
+These are not typically recommended due to high safety risks.

 Bicycle